 Secure software risks are everywhere.
-And, in an era of cyberattacks, they can affect everyone — including individuals, corporations, and governments.
+In an era of cyberattacks, they can affect everyone — including individuals, corporations, and governments.
 For that reason, ensuring security in software development is essential.

 Here we explain what is secure software, how to ensure security in software development, and provide best practices for secure software development.